-(27) Commitments and contingent liabilities -
+(25) Commitments and contingent liabilities-

 - i.
-The Company is involved in lawsuits and claims arising in the normal course business, as well as in some legal processes related to tax matters.
-As of December 31st, 2022, and 2021, there were no material open tax processes.
-The rest of the legal processes related to tax issues, in the opinion of Management and their legal advisers, are not expected to have a significant effect on their financial situation and results of operations. - ii.
-In accordance with current tax legislation, the authorities are entitled to review up to five fiscal years prior to the last income tax return submitted. - iii.
+The Company is involved in lawsuits and claims arising in the normal course business, as well as in some legal processes related to tax matters. - ii.
+In accordance with current tax legislation, the authorities are entitled to review up to five fiscal years prior to the last income tax return submitted.

+- iii.
 In accordance with the Income Tax Law, companies carrying out transactions with related parties are subject to certain requirements as to the determination of prices, which should be similar to those that would be used in arm's-length transactions.
 Should the tax authorities examine the transactions and reject the related-party prices, they could assess additional taxes plus the related inflation adjustment and interest, in addition to penalties of up to 100% of the omitted taxes - iv.
 The tax authorities in Mexico in recent years have had much more aggressive stances with taxpayers.
 This has resulted in several companies reaching out-of-court agreements with the "SAT" (the Mexican tax authority) to make payments for relevant amounts.

-The SAT, in its capacity as tax authority, carried out reviews of the tax reports of some Group companies validated by the external audit firm, specifically for the years 2014 and 2015.
+The SAT, in its capacity as tax authority, carried out reviews of the tax reports of some Group companies validated by the external audit firm, specifically for the year 2015.

-Although the Company's Management considers that the criteria used in the tax determination is correct and it has opinions from recognized external firms in that regard; decided to dialogue with the tax authorities, in order to avoid uncertain legal confrontations, since matters of this nature can represent a long waste of time and resources for the company.
+Although the Company's Management considers that the criteria used in the tax determination is correct and it has opinions from recognized external firms in that regard; decided to dialogue with the tax authorities, in order to avoid uncertain legal confrontations, since matters of this nature can represent a long waste of time and resources for the Company.